Easy-Shu/Easy-Shu.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 One paper accepted by Computers in Industry.
 - *2024.12*: &nbsp;🎉🎉 One paper accepted by IJHCI.
 - *2024.09*: &nbsp;🎉🎉 One paper accepted by IJHCI.
 - *2024.09*: &nbsp;🎉🎉 One paper accepted by IEEE TMM.